 The GAFHawk's original PT6A turbine engine was later replaced with this impressive new radial engine.
 It is a PZL-Kalisz ASz-62IR-M18/K9-BB.
 Click on the photo for a larger image.

 The GAFHawk was originally powered by the 893kW (1,198shp) PT6A-45R turboprop, but in 1992 this was replaced by a much more impressive Polish-built 853 kW (1,145hp) PZL-Kalisz ASz-62IR-M18/K9-BB radial engine, fitted with a big four-bladed prop.
 This is a new and more powerful version of the very successful Soviet-built Shvetsov ASh-62 engine, which dates back to the Second World War and powers the Antonov 2, the Lisunov 2, and several other Russian-made aircraft.
-New and improved versions of this engine are still being manufactured by PZL-Kalisz in Poland, and are being used on many PZL-M18 Dromaders and even some DHC-3 Otters (those that went through Airtech Canada's conversion program).
+New and improved versions of this engine are still being manufactured by PZL-Kalisz in Poland, and are being used on many PZL-M18 Dromaders and even some DHC-3 Otters that were converted by Airtech Canada.

 At the time of our visit to All West Airport in 2006, N101GH was still registered to Hawk Industries Inc., Yucca Valley, CA, despite having been owned by Bill Michel for 14 years already.
 However, its registry status was "Undel Tri" (Undeliverable Triennial), which at that time meant that an Aircraft Registration Report, sent by the FAA once every three years, was returned by the Post Office as undeliverable.
 The MiniHawk testbed N6911B was also still registered, with its status quoted as "In Question", and no registered owner.
 It just says "Sold to Hawk International", which was the new name for Hawk Industries' aircraft division.